yahoo/elide-doc/pages/guide/v5/04-analytics.md

 1. [Security Config]()
 1. [Variable File]()

-HJSON configuration files can be validated against schemas using the command-line utility
+HJSON configuration files can be validated against schemas using the command-line utility.

 1. Build your Elide project to generate a Fat JAR.
 Make sure to include a Fat JAR build configuration in your POM file.